kqfall1/CSharpBlackjack/readme.txt

 a good idea because it complicates debugging and wastes time.
 It would not be unwise of me to begin the GUI application now because I am 95% sure my library suffers from no bugs, but I might as well fix it up before moving forward.
 Here is my refactoring plan:

 - Add Dealer.DrawCard() that calls Deck.DrawCard() to return a Card (so as to mimic real-life Blackjack in accordance with the purpose of OOP).
+I also removed Game.Deck and instead had Deck encapsulated by Dealer.
 - Remove any unecessary constants from HandStatus (I will definitley be removing HandStatus.Busted, for the computed property Hand.IsBusted works better).
 - Implement surrendering, an option offered in some blackjack games where the player can "fold" their hand and get paid half of their bet.
 This will be useful for when I get dealt 15s and 16s!
 - Turn Player.InsuranceBetWon into a computed property that is inferred by the game's state.